Planning a trip

 Planning a trip is a balancing act: lodgings need to be arranged, schedules kept, attractions visited, flights boarded, crowds avoided.
 To give you an instant feedback on how all the pieces fit, Furkot uses colors: blue means everything is OK, red represents a potential problem and yellow suggests that there is still some work to be done.

 Pay close attention to stops that are displayed in red: click on the stop to see the explanation of the warning.
-The warnings are Furkot way of notifying you that it cannot meet your needs: the road may be closed or you may need more time to get where you want.
+The warnings are Furkot's way of notifying you that it cannot meet your needs: the road may be closed or you may need more time to get where you want.
 The latter is especially useful when you have places on your trip that you have to visit on a specific day and time (concerts, events, meetings, etc.): you can lock the date and time and Furkot will help you plan your trip accordingly.

 Check this article for more information about different types of warnings.